gvwilson/sdxpy/en/src/dataframe/index.md

 - Measure performance to evaluate engineering tradeoffs.
 ---

+One of the drawbacks of publishing a book online is that it gives you an excuse to obsess over analytics.
+How many people visited the site today?
+Which pages did they look at, and for how long?

-Whether your tool of choice is Python, R, SQL, or Excel, you're almost certainly doing data science on tables with named columns that have the same type of value in every row.
+Whether your analysis tool of choice is Python, R, SQL, or Excel, you're almost certainly working with tables with named columns that have the same type of value in every row.
-To explore how they work,
-we build two implementations of dataframes in Python: one that stores values in columns, the other that stores them in rows.
+Tables of this kind are called [%i "dataframe" %][%g dataframe "dataframes" %][%/i%], and to explore how they work, this chapter builds two implementations of them in Python: one that stores values in columns, the other that stores them in rows.
-And to explain how to choose between them, we measure their performance.
+To help us decide which is better, we'll compare their performance in a reproducible way.

 ## Storing Columns {: #dataframe-cols}

+To start,
-We start by creating an [%g abstract_class "abstract class" %] that defines the methods our two dataframe classes will support.
+let's create an [%g abstract_class "abstract class" %] that defines the methods our dataframe classes will support.
 This class (unimaginatively called `DF`) requires [%g concrete_class "concrete classes" %] to implement eight methods: